sg16-unicode/sg16-meetings/README.md

   - Hubert stated that the concern that Corentin raised regarding use of "multibyte character" with `main` is an issue.
   - Jens asserted that would be a different core issue.
-  - **Poll 1: SG16 suggests to consider US-02 as "not a defect", but to improve the presentation by editorially moving the definition of "multibyte character" to [\[multibyte.strings\]](http://eel.is/c++draft/multibyte.strings).**
+  - **Poll 1: \[US 2-029\] SG16 suggests to consider this issue as "not a defect", but to improve the presentation by editorially moving the definition of "multibyte character" to [\[multibyte.strings\]](http://eel.is/c++draft/multibyte.strings).**
     - Attendees: 8
     - No objection to unanimous consent.
   - \[ Editor's note: Corentin submitted a pull request that implements the polled direction at https://github.com/cplusplus/draft/pull/5910. \]
-- US-38: [\[format.string.escaped\]](https://eel.is/c++draft/format.string.escaped):
+- [US 38-098 22.14.6.4p1 \[format.string.escaped\] Escaping for debugging and logging](https://github.com/cplusplus/nbballot/issues/515):
   - Hubert presented the concern:
     - The feature description claims to provide a larger scope than it serves; the design doesn't suffice to address all logging scenarios.